ephico2real2/notifications/README.md

-# notifications

-Let's make the suffix optional and ensure the dry run option is handled correctly.
-We'll update the script accordingly.
+The `gcloud` CLI does not natively support a `--dry-run` option for simulating actions without executing them.
+Instead, you can simulate a dry run in the script by logging the commands that would be executed without actually running them.
+Here's how you can handle it:

-### Enhanced Script with Optional Suffix and Valid Dry Run
+### Enhanced Script with Simulated Dry Run

 ```bash
 #!/bin/bash